 Our boats are not for hire, and are not included in the attached Hire Charge.

 Diesel / electric Day Boats, sailing boats and dinghies may be hired from the local boatyard, Martham Boats.
-May I recommend that you pre book your day boat asap no matter what time of year you are visiting Moonriver holiday cottage, even in Nov. they are fully booked.
+May I recommend that you pre book your day boat asap no matter what time of year you are visiting Moonriver holiday cottage, even in Nov. they are very busy.

 Some of the best fishing is during “slack water”, during the hour that the river stops moving when the High or Low tide is at its peak, slack water occurs four times per day.
 The sea / salt water does not reach our section of the River Thurne as we are at its head water, but the river rises / falls up to 18″ as you will see on the river bank piles.